ADGEfficiency/energy-py-linear/README.md

 #  optimize to the forecast
 forecast = asset.optimize(electricity_prices=forecasts)

+# create accounts for the two scenarios
-# get accounts - note in the forecast we use the actual interval_data
+# in the forecast we use the actual interval_data, not the forecast interval_data
 perfect_foresight = epl.get_accounts(actual.interval_data, actual.simulation)
 forecast = epl.get_accounts(actual.interval_data, forecast.simulation)